Claim Legal Definition: Everything You Need to Know

 There are cases that include both legal and equitable claims, and these are referred to as hybrid claims.
 An example of this type of case could be a plaintiff who suffers damages or loss due to policies or procedures that were set forth by the defendant.
 The plaintiff can seek a legal claim to get compensation for damages they incurred as a result, as well as an equitable claim requesting that the policy is changed to prevent future damage from occurring to the plaintiff or others.

 If you need help with the claim legal definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.